ddcien/resume/README.md

 * Bachelor of Electronics and Information Engineering.
 * 9 year experience in analysis, design, development of embedded applications using RISC (arm, x86) processors, C, C++ and embedded development tools.
-* lExpert skills in Linux kernel and device driver development.
+* Expert skills in Linux kernel and device driver development.
 * Good understanding of embedded software design and development.
 * Expert working knowledge of C, ASM, and based software development.
 * Excellent problem solving skills with a strong technical background and good interpersonal skills.